spacesoldier/starty/README.md

 # starty
-a lightweight framework which helps building modular and configurable Node.js applications
+A lightweight framework which helps building modular and configurable Node.js applications

+## current version
+1.0.0 rc - the very first attempt, usable for building simple REST API which could call external API

+## features
+- automatic feature discovery
+- application configuration using Yaml
+- build a routing mechanics based on the provided configuration file
+- routing the requests from logic parts of custom features to external resources
+- logging